 Program participants learn how nonprofit organizations are established and administered; how they serve different segments of society; how they are funded and the role of philanthropy; how their programs are planned, budgeted, and evaluated; and how human resources, legal, and ethical problems are resolved.

-While some of the courses are offered as on-campus classes, most of the courses are offered online and it is possible to complete all the requirements for the certificate online.
+While some of the courses are also offered as on-campus classes, all of the courses are offered online and you can complete all the requirements for the certificate online.

 Who should attend

 - professionals working in a governmental or private setting who would like to work or volunteer in the nonprofit sector

 - students without professional experience who seek to prepare themselves for nonprofit careers

 Curriculum and Scheduling

 Classes can be taken individually or in pursuit of the certificate in Nonprofit Management.
 These courses are complete in themselves and require no prior knowledge in the specific area.
 However, it is suggested that, for those students taking courses towards the certificate, the core courses (just 1 of 2 required for Certificate): "Introduction to Nonprofit Management" or "Survey of Nonprofit Management", should be taken first.
 Therefore, while it is suggested that you take one of the two core courses first, you can take the courses in any order.
 It's up to you to decide how many classes to take at one time.
 However, most students usually just enrolled in 1-2 courses at one time, especially if they are working full-time.